hotosm/hotosm-website/_posts/2024-05-06-our-end-to-end-mapping-solution-mapping-exercise-at-cligeos-summer-school.markdown

 <br>
 <br>

 <strong>QGIS Visualization and Analysis:</strong> Participants loaded the downloaded remotely mapped data, field mapped data, and data collected from aerial surveys into QGIS, an open-source geographic information system (GIS) software.
 Within QGIS, they visualized and analyzed the data, including creating 3D visualizations of the buildings and visualizing plant health.
 Not all data collected from the field necessarily needed to be uploaded to OpenStreetMap.
 Therefore, participants performed data cleaning and processing within QGIS itself.
-They downloaded the Field Mapping Tasking Manager (FMTM) data as a GeoJSON file directly from the FMTM services for further analysis and integration with other datasets.
+They downloaded the Field Tasking Manager (FieldTM) data as a GeoJSON file directly from the FieldTM services for further analysis and integration with other datasets.

 <br>
 <div class="row align">